 This article helps you prepare to vet and work with an AV company and offers tips to set you up for success before go-time. 🏍️

-It's important to start with a clear plan and vision for how you want your hybrid sessions to be executed, then communicate that to your AV team.
+Start with a clear plan and vision for executing your hybrid sessions.
+Once that's in place, communicate the plan to your AV team.
 Your AV team should be able to make recommendations and ask specific questions to set your event up for success.

 Will any sessions have a combination of in-person and remote speakers?